Ednar/andreas/doc/extend.md

 <meta name="apple-mobile-web-app-status-bar-style" content="black">
 ```

-You can use `apple-mobile-web-app-title` to add a specific sites name for the
+You can use `apple-mobile-web-app-title` to addToCart a specific sites name for the
 Home Screen icon.
 This works since iOS 6.

 ```html